-Principle 4 - Services Standards met
+Principle 4 - Services ✓ Standards met

 The pharmacy's services are accessible, effectively managed and delivered safely.
-The pharmacy generally obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
+The pharmacy obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
 The pharmacy team take appropriate action where a medicine is not fit for purpose.
-But the pharmacy team do not always promptly remove out of date medicines from the shelf which may increase the risk of these being dispensed to patients.

 Pharmacy services were displayed on leaflets and posters around the pharmacy.
 There was step free access into the store and space to move to a wheelchair or pushchair around the pharmacy area.
 Seating was available for patients and customers waiting for services.
-A hearing loop was available for patients with hearing difficulties.